Friday, April 18, 2025

 borrowed.”

-the reddened sky is in the pools of rain on the asphalt, even now, you travel on arteries.
+the reddened sky is in the pools of rain on the asphalt

 “I know, someday,